ainsleyCrawford/Futoshiki/README.md

             ,   ,   ,   ,
             m , n , o , p

+      A 3X3 grid may be too easy, so 4X4 is probably best.

       Potential Issues: Generating arrays automatically, so may have to design arrays manually.